sathibault/blog/about.md

 ---

 Pipeline is a blog by Scott Thibault about data: how to get it, how to store it, and how to extract information from it.
-Scott is the found of Green Mountain Computing Systems, an independent software developer offering data tools including a database and a natural language processing toolkit for Node.js (see
+Scott is the founder of Green Mountain Computing Systems, an independent software developer offering data tools including a database and a natural language processing toolkit for Node.js (see